Star Trek II: The Wrath of Khan: Plot

 Kirk assumes command of Enterprise after the ship, deployed on a training cruise, receives a distress call from Regula I. En route, Enterprise is ambushed and crippled by Reliant.
-Khan offers to spare Kirk's crew if they relinquish all material related to Genesis; Kirk instead stalls for time and, taking advantage of Khan's unfamiliarity with starship controls, remotely lowers Reliant's shields, enabling a counter-attack.
-Khan is forced to retreat and effect repairs, while Enterprise limps to Regula I. Kirk, McCoy, and Saavik beam to the station and find Terrell and Chekov alive, along with the slaughtered members of Marcus' team.
-They soon find Carol and David hiding Genesis deep inside the nearby planetoid.
+Khan offers to spare Kirk's crew if they relinquish all material related to Genesis; Kirk instead stalls for time and, taking advantage of Khan's unfamiliarity with starships, remotely lowers Reliant's shields, enabling a counter-attack.
+Khan is forced to retreat and effect repairs, while Enterprise limps to Regula I. Kirk, McCoy, and Saavik beam to the station and find Terrell and Chekov alive and Carol Marcus's team slaughtered.
+They find Carol and David hiding Genesis deep inside the nearby planetoid.
 Khan, having used Terrell and Chekov as spies, orders them to kill Kirk; Terrell resists the eel's influence and kills himself, while Chekov collapses as the eel leaves his body.
-Khan transports Genesis aboard the Reliant, intending to maroon Kirk on the lifeless planetoid, but is tricked by Kirk and Spock's coded arrangements for a rendezvous.
-Kirk directs Enterprise into the nearby Mutara Nebula; conditions inside the nebula render shields useless and compromise targeting systems, making Enterprise and Reliant evenly matched.
+Khan transports Genesis aboard Reliant, intending to maroon Kirk on the planetoid, but is tricked by Kirk and Spock's coded arrangements for a rendezvous.
+Kirk directs Enterprise into the nearby Mutara Nebula, successfully taunting Khan into following him; conditions inside the nebula render shields useless and compromise targeting systems, making Enterprise and Reliant evenly matched.
 Spock notes that Khan's tactics indicate inexperience in three-dimensional combat, which Kirk exploits to disable Reliant.

-Mortally wounded, Khan activates Genesis, quoting Captain Ahab from the novel Moby Dick as he dies.
-Though Kirk's crew detects the activation and attempts to move out of range, they will not be able to escape the nebula in time without the ship's inoperable warp drive.
-Spock goes to restore warp power in the engine room, which is flooded with radiation.
+Mortally wounded, Khan activates Genesis, quoting Captain Ahab as he dies.
+Kirk's crew detects the activation and attempts to move out of range, but with the ship's warp drive damaged, they cannot escape the nebula in time.
+Spock goes to the irradiated engine room to restore warp power.
 When McCoy tries to prevent Spock's entry, Spock incapacitates him with a Vulcan nerve pinch and performs a mind meld, telling him to "remember".
 Spock repairs the warp drive, and Enterprise jumps to warp, escaping the explosion, which forms a new planet.
-Before dying of radiation poisoning, Spock urges Kirk not to grieve, as his decision to sacrifice himself to save the Enterprise was a logical one.
-Kirk and the ship's crew host a space burial for Spock, whose photon torpedo casket lands on the new Genesis planet.
+Before dying of radiation poisoning, Spock urges Kirk not to grieve, as his decision to sacrifice himself to save Enterprise was a logical one.
+Kirk and the ship's crew host a space burial for Spock, whose casket lands on the new Genesis planet.